brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 Cloudflare Teams, their Zero Trust platform to further secure your Home Assistant connection.

-**To use this add-on you have to own a domain name (e.g. example.com) and use the DNS servers of cloudflare.**
+**To use this add-on, you have to own a domain name (e.g. example.com) and use the DNS servers of cloudflare.**

 ## Installation